gateway4labs/rlms_ilabs/README.rst

-DO NOT USE THIS YET
 ===============================
 iLabs plug-in
 ===============================

 The `LabManager <http://github.com/gateway4labs/labmanager/>`_ provides an API for supporting more Remote Laboratory Management Systems (RLMS).
-This project is the implementation for the `MIT iLabs <http://ilab.mit.edu/wiki>`_ remote laboratory.
+This project is the implementation for the `MIT iLab Shared Architecture <http://ilab.mit.edu/wiki>`

 Usage
 -----